 Above are two different cannabis plants.
 One is a picture of Afghan Kush, a recreational THC marijuana cultivar grown by our sister company, Sunset Lake Cannabis, and the other is one of our Lifter hemp plants.
 Can you tell which is which?
 If not, don’t worry, that’s the point.
-Both hemp and marijuana come from the same plant with different genetics.
+Both hemp and marijuana come from cannabis plants (though with different genetics.)
 One set of genetics expresses higher concentrations of CBD while the other expresses higher concentrations of THC.

 What Is CBD?

-CBD is short for cannabidiol.
-It’s not psychoactive meaning that you won’t feel high or intoxicated when you consume it.
-The FDA has yet to publish any studies about CBD and humans, but there is one CBD-derived drug called Epidiolex used to manage rare forms of seizures.
+CBD is short for cannabidiol and a non-psychoactive cannabinoid produced by cannabis plants.
+That means that you won’t feel high or intoxicated after consuming CBD.
+The FDA has yet to publish any studies about CBD and humans, but they have approved one CBD-derived drug called Epidiolex to manage rare forms of seizures.